 What is MVP?

-MVP stands for ‘minimal viable product.’
+MVP stands for ‘minimum viable product.’
 This term stands for approaching a product design through a development technique in which the product is developed with the basic features that it needs to be able to be fully functional.
 You strategically create your initial product with a simple, no-frills design and focus on the viability of the product.

 Once you have your base product and make some profit from investors who are interested in investing in your product after you’ve proved its need within a market and customer feedback – you can go back to redesign and reincorporate any extra functionalities you’d like, as well as fixing anything received from customer feedback into the second version of your product design.